Numerical analysis for electromagnetic scattering from nonlinear boundary conditions: Maxwell's equations with nonlinear boundary conditions

 The electromagnetic fields $(\E,\H)$ and their respective boundary data $(\bvarphi,\bpsi)$ then fulfill the time-dependent representation formulas

-The time-dependent analogues to the boundary integral operators and consequently the Calderón operator are defined via the Heaviside notation of operational calculus, in the same way as the appearing time-dependent potential operators from \eqref{eq:time-dependent-representation-E}--\eqref{eq:time-dependent-representation-H}.
-Applying the inverse Laplace transform and the convolution theorem to \eqref{eq:calderon-jump} yields the jump conditions of the time-dependent Calderón operator
+The time-dependent analogues to the boundary integral operators and consequently the Calderón operator are defined via the Heaviside notation of operational calculus \brev \eqref{Heaviside} \erev.
+Applying the inverse Laplace transform and the convolution theorem to \eqref{eq:calderon-jump} yields the \brev jump relations \erev of the time-dependent Calderón operator

-Note that at this point we implicitly extended $\E$ and $\H$ by zero in the interior domain.
-These jump conditions have particularly been in the treatment of several linear and nonlinear boundary conditions in the context of hyperbolic problems \cite{BanjaiRieder,BanjaiLubich2019,BLN20,NKL22}.
+\brev Note that for the above expression to hold, we implicitly extended $\E$ and $\H$ by zero in the interior domain. \erev These \brev jump relations \erev \brev have particularly been used \erev in the treatment of several linear and nonlinear boundary conditions in the context of hyperbolic problems \cite{BanjaiRieder,BanjaiLubich2019,BLN20,NKL22}.
 Following the combined ideas of these previous papers, we start by adding a symmetric block operator on both sides and arrive at

 Testing both sides with $(\boldsymb\eta,\boldsymb\xi)\in \mVG \times\mXG$ yields

 Inserting the weak formulation of the nonlinear boundary condition \eqref{gibc-weak} on the right-hand side and rearranging all unknown terms to the left-hand side yields the weak formulation of the boundary integral equation studied throughout the rest of this paper.